wp-plugins/bxslider-integration/readme.txt

 the plugin support forum, I will add that option as soon as possible.

 == Changelog ==

+= 1.4.0 (2013/07/17) =

+* Added an option to set the duration of slides
+* Added an option to set the speed of transitions
+* Added an advanced option to directly inject javascript bxSlider options

 = 1.3.3 (2013/05/06) =